jjggu97/Birthday-paradox-simulation/README.md

 For example, when 23 people get together, the chance of shared birthdays goes over 50%.

-You can see that the probability of sharing the same birthday is higher than what our intuition would suggest.
+We can see that the probability of sharing the same birthday is higher than what our intuition would suggest.

 ## References